 - the country’s access to reliable scientific data and genomic sequencing

-Arrivals to the UK from the USA have to self-isolate for 10 days at home.
-You must take a pre-departure Covid test and another test on days two and eight.
+Arrivals to the UK from the USA have to self-isolate for 10 days at home – unless you have been fully vaccinated in the UK or under the UK vaccine programme overseas.
+If not, you must take a pre-departure Covid test and another test on days two and eight.
 You have the option to end self-isolation early on day five with ‘test to release’, by purchasing an extra PCR test.

 Entering the USA is not possible for most British nationals at the moment.
 If you are eligible for travel to the USA (for example, if you are a US citizen or hold a diplomatic visa) you’ll have to quarantine for seven days on arrival, taking a Covid-19 test three to five days after you get there.

 On June 10, it was announced that a new travel taskforce will explore the resumption of UK-UK travel.
 It will be overseen in the UK by transport secretary Grant Shapps and chaired by Department for Transport officials and their US counterparts.

 Many airlines link up the UK with the USA, although look out for changing restrictions and disruption at the moment due to the coronavirus pandemic.
 You can fly direct to the USA with American Airlines, British Airways, Delta, Norwegian Air, United and Virgin Atlantic, plus many others.